brookemosby/titanic/docs/index.rst

 ..
-TitanicAttempt documentation master file, created by sphinx-quickstart on Mon Feb 20 18:12:53 2017.
+TitanicAttempt documentation master file, created by sphinx-quickstart on Tue Feb 21 17:05:03 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TitanicAttempt's documentation!
+TitanicAttempt's API documentation
 ==========================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   :caption: Contents:
+   TitanicAttempt.rst

 Indices and tables